In this guide, we provide a summary/breakdown of energy in the US.

 The transportation sector – 29%

-[americangeosciences.org also has a break down of what each of these sectors include in their resource]
+[americangeosciences.org also breaks down of what industries are included in each of these sectors]

 The % of energy use by end use sectors in 2017 was: